kbenoit/kbenoit-jekyll-site/_posts/2009-08-28-cmp-error-dataset-page-now-up.md

 I&#8217;ve just posted, somewhat late, the full replication materials and error dataset from:

   Kenneth Benoit, Slava Mikhaylov, and Michael Laver.
-2009. â€œ[Treating Words as Data with Error: Uncertainty in Text Statements of Policy Positions](http://www.kenbenoit.net/pdfs/blm2009ajps.pdf).â€ _American Journal of Political Science_ 53(2, April): 495-513.
+2009. "[Treating Words as Data with Error: Uncertainty in Text Statements of Policy Positions](http://www.kenbenoit.net/pdfs/blm2009ajps.pdf)." _American Journal of Political Science_ 53(2, April): 495-513.

 The simplest method is to download both the error dataset and the replication code (in R), including the datasets from Adams et al (2006) and from Hix et al (2006), as a zipped archive: [BLM\_2009\_replication.zip](http://www.kenbenoit.net/cmp/BLM_2009_replication.zip).